 We love that name!

 And Meis – well that’s the Turkish name for the island.
-And the one we’re perhaps more familiar with, these days.
+And the one we’re more familiar with, these days as we always travel to the island from Turkish shores.

-‘It takes a certain amount of decisiveness and a sense of adventure to come to tiny, rocky Kastellorizo, a mere speck on the map 118km east of Rhodes.’(2)
+‘It takes a certain amount of decisiveness and a sense of adventure to come to tiny, rocky Kastellorizo, a mere speck on the map 118 kilometres east of Rhodes.
+(Lonely Planet Greece 2004)

 Regular Visitors